 It will allow you to objectively determine how much money your business made in the past and how much you’ve spent on business expenses.
 This will help you project your future growth, inform you of potential cash flow issues, and allow you to make informed business development investments.

 In practice, it is a comprehensive summary of your finances which can then be used to project future income and expenditure.
-Such a document can bring several important benefits to your business’ workflow going forward:
+Such docs can bring several important benefits to your business’ workflow going forward:

 Steps to Write a Proper Financial Plan for your Small Business